Dagfinn Føllesdal

-Dagfinn Føllesdal (born 22 June 1932) is a Norwegian-American philosopher.
-He is the Clarence Irving Lewis Professor of Philosophy Emeritus at Stanford University, and professor emeritus at the University of Oslo.
+Dagfinn Kåre Føllesdal (22 June 1932 – 1 March 2026) was a Norwegian-born American philosopher.
+He was the Clarence Irving Lewis Professor of Philosophy Emeritus at Stanford University and professor emeritus at the University of Oslo.

-Biography and career
+Life and career

-Føllesdal was born in Askim.
+Føllesdal was born in Askim, Norway.
 After earning his bachelor's and master's degrees at the University of Oslo, he attended Harvard University and earned his Ph.D. in 1961 under Willard Van Orman Quine.
 He taught at Harvard University from 1961 to 1964, and began teaching at Stanford University in 1968.

-In March of 2009, Føllesdal was appointed Commander of the Royal Norwegian Order of St. Olav by King Harald V of Norway, thanks to his work in philosophy, ethics, and bridging the divide between Anglo-American analytic philosophy and European continental philosophy.
+In March 2009, Føllesdal was appointed Commander of the Royal Norwegian Order of St. Olav by King Harald V of Norway, thanks to his work in philosophy, ethics, and bridging the divide between Anglo-American analytic philosophy and European continental philosophy.

-Føllesdal is a member of the Norwegian Academy for Language and Literature, the Norwegian Academy of Science and Letters, the Royal Swedish Academy of Sciences, and the American Academy of Arts and Sciences.
+He was a member of the Norwegian Academy for Language and Literature, the Norwegian Academy of Science and Letters, the Royal Swedish Academy of Sciences, and the American Academy of Arts and Sciences.

-He resides at Tanum.
-He is a practicing Roman Catholic.
-He regularly participates in the sport of Orienteering.
+Føllesdal resided at Tanum.
+He was a practicing Roman Catholic.
+He regularly participated in the sport of orienteering.
+Føllesdal died on 1 March 2026, at the age of 93.

 Philosophical work

-Føllesdal has written extensively on topics relating to the philosophy of language, phenomenology, existentialism, and hermeneutics.
-He was a pupil of Quine and is among the leading experts on the indeterminacy of translation.
+Føllesdal wrote extensively on topics relating to the philosophy of language, phenomenology, existentialism, and hermeneutics.
+He was a pupil of Quine and was among the leading experts on the indeterminacy of translation.